My Approach to Helping

 Why Going to Therapy Does Not Mean You are Weak or Flawed

-Therapy is only for the Brave.
+Therapy is ONLY for the Brave.
+The "weak" need not apply (and usually don't).
 To be human is to be flawed.
 That goes for you and every person in your life.
-Let's share and celebrate our humanness and vulnerabilities and lead forward with a compassionate heart.
+Let's share and celebrate our humanness and vulnerabilities and lean forward with a compassionate heart.
 Even if, or ESPECIALLY if that compassion is primarily for ourselves.

 My View on the Nature of 'Disorders'